In this latest chapter of Birds of Prey fanfiction, Sonya Blade confronts Seattle crime lord, China White.

 Want to read from the beginning?
 CLICK HERE!

-A waiter approached her.
+On her way toward the stairs, a server approached Sonya.
 He was barely out of his teens but looked athletic enough to be a problem if he started anything.

-“Please wait in front to be seated, ma’am,” the waiter said.
+“Please wait in front to be seated, ma’am,” the server said.
 He was cordial, inviting.

 “Not here to eat, thanks,” Sonya replied.
 She continued toward the stairs.
-The waiter blocked her path.
-Sonya’s gaze fell to him.
+The server blocked her path.
+Sonya’s gaze fell on him.

-“Our bathroom is for customers only,” the waiter said.
-He wasn’t going to budge on this.
+“Our bathroom is for customers only,” the server said.

-Sonya realized he wasn’t just a waiter.
-That’s why she didn’t feel the least bit bad about throwing him into an arm lock.
+Sonya assumed the answer was something else.
+That’s why she didn’t feel the least bit bad about throwing him into an armlock.
+The other patrons and servers were wise enough to observe but not to interfere.

 Over the man’s grunt of pain, Sonya asked, “Tell me about those stairs.
 Where do they go?
 And if you say ‘up,’ I’ll break your arm and start on the other one.”

-“Offices!” the waiter squeezed out through gritted teeth.
+“Offices!” the server squeezed out through gritted teeth.

 “The building is three stories.
 What’s on three, and how do I get there?”